 Many misdemeanor offenders qualify for probation, community service, or expungement—and our experienced and relentless Ste.
 Genevieve County, MO criminal defense attorneys fight to ensure you receive the most favorable outcome possible.

-Why Hire Combs Waterkotte as Your Criminal Defense Lawyer in Ste.
+Why Choose Combs Waterkotte as Your Criminal Defense Attorney in Ste.
 Genevieve County, MO?

 Choosing the right defense attorney can be the most important decision you ever make.
 At Combs Waterkotte, we’ve built our reputation on delivering results through preparation, communication, and relentless advocacy.
 Here’s what sets our Ste.
 Genevieve County, MO criminal defense lawyers apart:

-Criminal Defense FAQs for Ste.
+Common Questions About Criminal Defense in Ste.
 Genevieve County, MO

-What should I do first if I’m arrested in Ste.
+What should I do immediately after being arrested in Ste.
 Genevieve County, MO?

 Stay calm and avoid confrontation.
 Do not answer any questions or make statements without legal representation.
 Politely invoke your right to remain silent and contact an attorney immediately.
 Call (314) 900-HELP or reach out to Combs Waterkotte right away so our defense team can step in to protect your rights and begin preparing your case.

-Can I avoid jail time for a criminal charge in Ste.
+Can I stay out of jail if I’m charged with a crime in Ste.
 Genevieve County, MO?

 Not always.
-Missouri gives many people a second chance through the expungement process.
-Depending on your case, you may be eligible to have your record sealed or cleared after a waiting period.
+Missouri allows for expungement of certain crimes after a waiting period.
 Our Ste.
-Genevieve County, MO criminal defense attorneys can help you find out if you qualify and take steps to restore your reputation.
+Genevieve County, MO criminal defense attorneys can determine if you qualify for expungement and help clear your record.

 Judges often consider lack of prior convictions as a mitigating factor.
 With the right representation, your Ste.
 Genevieve County, MO attorney can argue for reduced penalties, probation, or even case dismissal.